brunofalmeida/MyTime-iOS/Design/README.md

 ## Version History

+### 0.1
-0.1: Can start and stop a timer
+- Start and stop a timer

+### 0.2
-0.2: Can store a list of tasks and the time spent on each
+- Store a list of tasks and the time spent on each

+### 0.3
-0.3: Can group tasks by priority and view each task's details
+- Group tasks by priority
+- View each task's details

+### 0.4
+- Implemented tab bar navigation
-0.4: Can add task notes, designed an app icon
+- Designed an app icon
+- Store date, start time, and end time for tasks
+- Add task notes
+- Analysis tab and graphs for time usage over date ranges

 ## Ideas for Future Features